avaughn271/CLUES2/README.md

 You read this file into CLUES2 with the --times argument, as when using only modern data.
 CLUES2 then determines whether ancient samples are being used and correctly parses the input file into the appropriate tree structure.

-Samples: These input files look like the following file.
+Ancient Genotype Samples: These input files look like the following file.
 The first column is the sampling times of the ancient samples (given in generations).
 The second column is the log genotype probability of 0/0 (homozygous ancestral).
 The third column is the log genotype probability of 0/1 (which is to say 1|0 or 0|1).
 The fourth column is the log genotype probability of 1/1 (homozygous derived).
 For example, the first row of the following file means that an individual was sampled 16.45 generations ago and we are 100% certain has a 0/0 genotype.
 The second row of the following file means that an individual was sampled 170.6 generations ago to which we assign a probability of 0.105 of being 0/0, a probability 0.878 of being 0/1, and a probability of 0.017 of being 1/1.
 Uncertainty in genotype calls of ancient data can be caused by imputation.
 The data should be sorted in increasing order by sampling time.

 ```bash
 16.45 0.0e+00 -inf -inf